MIT Prajnopaya: The Buddhist Community at the Massachusetts Institute of Technology

 Giving to the Buddhist Community at MIT

 The Buddhist Community at MIT is a non-sectarian and non-denominational organization fostering the practice and study of Buddha's teachings.
-We greatly appreciate your generous support and donation that help us fund public lectures and events.
-We are also looking for some donation of ritual articles and books on Buddhist philosophy.
+We greatly appreciate your generous support and donation that help us fund public lectures, meditation retreats, and related events.

 With Palms Together